On the Internal Topological Structure of Plane Regions: Backgrounds

 Because a plane region is a closed set, its set complement is open.
-The following proposition is then clear. \begin{proposition} Let $A$ be a plane region.
+We have \begin{proposition} Let $A$ be a plane region.
 Then the exterior of $A$ is exactly its set complement.
 Assume, moreover, $A$ is bounded.
-Then the exterior of $A$ has a unique unbounded connected component. \end{proposition} \begin{definition} For a bounded plane region $A$, we call the \underline{closure} of a connected component of $A^\circ$ (the interior of $A$) a \emph{positive} component of $A$, and call the \underline{closure} of the unbounded connected component of $A^e$ (the exterior of $A$) the \emph{unbounded} component of $A$, and call the \underline{closure} of each bounded connected component of $A^e$ a \emph{hole} component of $A$, or simply a \emph{hole} of $A$. \end{definition} For example, the bounded plane region shown in Figure~\ref{fig:pregion} has a unique unbounded component, two positive components and one hole component.
+Then the exterior of $A$ has a unique unbounded connected component. \end{proposition} \begin{definition} For a bounded plane region $A$, we call a connected component of the interior (exterior, resp.) of $A$ an \emph{interior} (\emph{exterior}, resp.) component of $A$, and call the \underline{closure} of each interior (bounded exterior, resp.) component of $A$ a \emph{face} (\emph{hole}, resp.) of $A$.
+We write $\face(A)$ ($\hole(A)$, resp.) for the set of faces (holes, resp.) of $A$, and write $\widehat{A}$ for the union of all faces and holes of $A$, called the \emph{envelope} of $A$. \end{definition} For example, the region shown in Figure~\ref{fig:pregion} has two faces and one hole.
+We note that a component is always an open connected set.

-By definition, each component is a regular closed set in the plane.
-This means
+It is straightforward to show that each face/hole is a regular closed set, \emph{i.e.}